 55 Years of Youth Development

 In 1974, The Girls Club joined the fun!
-Programs began by offering sports programs for girls in the Anchorage area.
-The 1970’s also saw the expansion of the organization with it’s first stand alone Clubhouse in Spenard.
+Programming included sports for girls in the Anchorage area.
+The 1970s also saw the expansion of the organization with its first stand alone Clubhouse in Spenard.

 The Next 55 Years!

 You can help us make our vision a reality.
 Every donation helps us inspire and empower our youth.
 Give the gift of a Great Future.

 Boys & Girls Clubs – Alaska, an Alaskan Nonprofit Organization